-For all cases in which current child support is being sought (including zero dollar orders), the Child Support Enforcement Unit shall include a provision for either party to provide health insurance for his/her child(ren).
+For all cases in which current child support is being sought (including zero dollar orders), the Child Support Services Unit shall include a provision for either party to provide health care coverage for his/her child(ren).

-6.240.2 MEDICAL SUPPORT ENFORCEMENT [Eff.
-4/1/13]
+6.240.2 MEDICAL SUPPORT ENFORCEMENT

-The National Medical Support Notice (NMSN) must be sent to the obligor's employer if the obligor is ordered to provide health insurance, the obligor is eligible for health insurance, the health insurance is accessible to the child(ren), and the monthly premiums are reasonable in cost.
+Unless the child(ren) are receiving public health care coverage, the National Medical Support Notice (NMSN) must be sent to the obligor's employer if the obligor is ordered to provide health insurance, the obligor is eligible for health insurance, the health insurance is accessible to the child(ren), and the monthly premiums are reasonable in cost.

 - A. A notice must be sent to the obligor, informing him/her that the NMSN was sent to his/her employer and describing the rights and conditions regarding the issuance of the NMSN.
-The obligor has ten (10) calendar days from the date of the mailing to object with the Child Support Enforcement Unit if the obligor believes there is a mistake in identity and he/she is not the obligor, there is no order for the obligor to provide health insurance, the health insurance is not accessible to the children, or the monthly premiums are not reasonable in cost. - 1.
+The obligor has ten (10) calendar days from the date of the mailing to object with the Child Support Services Unit if the obligor believes there is a mistake in identity and he/she is not the obligor, there is no order for the obligor to provide health insurance, the health insurance is not accessible to the children, or the monthly premiums are not reasonable in cost. - 1.
 Health insurance is considered not accessible to the child(ren) if the child(ren) resides outside the geographic area of coverage. - 2.
-A premium amount is considered reasonable in cost if the premium payments (child(ren)s' portion) are less than twenty percent (20%) of the paying parent's gross income or application of the premium payment (child(ren)s' portion) on the guidelines does not result in a Monthly Support Obligation of fifty dollars (\$50) or less.

-- B. The Child Support Enforcement Unit will have ten (10) calendar days from the date the objection is mailed to determine if the objection is valid.
-If the obligor objects to the enforcement of the NMSN claiming it exceeds the reasonable cost standard, the Child Support Enforcement Unit must determine if the premium amount is twenty percent (20%) or more of the obligors' gross monthly income. - C. If the obligor's objection is valid, the Child Support Enforcement Unit must send a notice of termination to the obligor's employer with a copy to the obligor.
-If the obligor's objection is not valid, the Child Support Enforcement Unit must notify the obligor that the NMSN will remain in effect and that the obligor has the right to object with the court. - D. In subsidized adoption cases, CSE units have the option of enforcing medical support through a NMSN.
-Verification of the subsidized adoption is required if the Child Support Enforcement Unit chooses not to enforce. - 6.250 PROVISION OF SERVICES IN INTERGOVERNMENTAL IV-D CASES BY CHILD SUPPORT ENFORCEMENT (CSE) UNITS [Rev. emergency eff.
+A premium amount is considered reasonable in cost if the premium payments (child(ren)'s portion) are less than five percent (5%) of the paying parent's gross income or application of the premium payment (child(ren)'s portion) on the guidelines does not result in a Monthly Support Obligation of fifty dollars(\$50) or less. - B. The Child Support Services Unit will have ten (10) calendar days from the date the objection is mailed to determine if the objection is valid.
+If the obligor objects to the enforcement of the NMSN claiming it exceeds the reasonable cost standard, the Child Support Services Unit must determine if the premium amount is five percent (5%) or more of the obligor's gross monthly income. - C. If the obligor's objection is valid, the Child Support Services Unit must send a notice of termination to the obligor's employer with a copy to the obligor.
+If the obligor's objection is not valid, the Child Support Services Unit must notify the obligor that the NMSN will remain in effect and that the obligor has the right to object with the court.

+- D. In subsidized adoption cases, CSS units have the option of enforcing medical support through a NMSN.
+Verification of the subsidized adoption is required if the Child Support Services Unit chooses not to enforce. - 6.250 PROVISION OF SERVICES IN INTERGOVERNMENTAL IV-D CASES BY CHILD SUPPORT SERVICES (CSS) UNITS [Rev. emergency eff.
 4/5/13; permanent eff.
-7/1/13] - 6.250.1 INITIATING STATE/JURISDICTION RESPONSIBILITIES [Rev. emergency eff 4/5/13; permanent eff.
 7/1/13]

+6.250.1 INITIATING STATE/JURISDICTION RESPONSIBILITIES [Rev. emergency eff 4/5/13; permanent eff.
+7/1/13]

-County CSE Units shall ensure management of the initiating intergovernmental CSE caseload to ensure provision of necessary services, including maintenance of case records and periodic review of program performance on interstate cases.
+County CSS Units shall ensure management of the initiating intergovernmental CSS caseload to ensure provision of necessary services, including maintenance of case records and periodic review of program performance on interstate cases.